 Book break down and my review:

 This book discusses Child’s life beginning with the meeting of her husband, Paul.
-The book then maps out her life in Paris and her path to becoming one of the most well-known chefs of her time.
-The book discusses how her culinary journey in French food began and how she later made it into her cooking empire.
-Her story is very awe-inspiring and quite fascinating, especially being a woman during that time.
-This book could be used as a learning tool for women embarking on new and different careers.
+The book then maps out her life in Paris and her path to becoming one of the most well-known chefs.
+Child discusses how her culinary journey in French food began and how she later made it into a cooking empire.
+Her story is very awe-inspiring and quite fascinating, especially as a woman during that time.
 Her entrepreneurial skills, which she discusses in this book, can be transferred into any career.
 Therefore, for any women looking to begin a new career, I would highly recommend this book.

-The reason I only gave this book 3.5/5 stars is because sometimes she goes into a bit too much detail about her recipes and the specific ways she cooked.
-I don’t have a significant interest in cooking, so I found those details to be a bit difficult to get through.
-There were some paragraphs I skimmed or read over because it focused on the break down of one of her recipes, and I didn’t find that very interesting.
+There are some topics that I found difficult to get through.
+Sometimes she goes into a bit too much detail about her recipes and the specific ways she cooks.
+I don’t have a significant interest in cooking, so I found those sections to be a bit difficult to focus on.
+There were some paragraphs I skimmed or read over because it focused too much on the break down of her recipe.
 However, if you are someone who is looking to learn more about French cooking, than those parts of the book would be great for you!